 - The “prestige factor” – a bit like tennis where the perception is that golf is a sport, sadly only for the rich.

 Times are changing though and with public municipal courses popping up all around the country there has never been a better time to start playing the great game of golf!

-In starting, you can easily spend about $3000 or more.
+In starting, you can easily spend about $3000 or more so golf is one of the most expensive sports to play.
 But there are a lot of things to consider if you want to be more cost-effective because the prices of playing golf differ depending on the equipment used, location, time of year, course, etc.

 There are some general concepts within the financial aspect of playing golf.
 The first primary rule is to understand what you are getting before buying.

 Golf courses cost from $10 to hundreds of dollars for a single round.
 The courses also vary from discounts for residents and late-afternoon matches.
 Weekends for instance are more expensive than weekdays.

 The 4 Groups of Golf Courses – Cheapest First!